VEGOILS-Palm retreats after rallying to 4-1/2-month high

 SINGAPORE, July 25 (Reuters) - Malaysian palm oil futures fell on Tuesday, as traders locked in profits after prices rallied to a 4-1/2-month high in the prior session on Russia's attacks on Ukrainian grain warehouses.

-The benchmark palm oil contract FCPOc3 for October delivery on the Bursa Malaysia Derivatives Exchange dipped 22 ringgit, or 0.53%, to 4,142 ringgit ($906.94) by the midday break.
+The benchmark palm oil contract FCPOc3 for October delivery on the Bursa Malaysia Derivatives Exchange dipped 94 ringgit, or 2.26%, to 4,070 ringgit ($892.54) by the end of trading.

 The contract had gained about 3.2% in the previous session, hitting its highest level since March 10.